OriolFilter/Elphelt/ComboStructure/Blitz/README.md

 Note that most of the hits require delays in order for the berry to explode at exact point of the route.

+When comboing faust, we need to do `2D > 2Toss`, since due to Faust hurtboxes we won't be able to hit Faust with the berry.

 ### Routing Into Shotgun pickup